oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

 Optimize PostgreSQL
 -------------------

-The following recommendations that can highly improve PostgreSQL performance:
+The following recommendations can highly improve PostgreSQL performance:

 * Increase the *shared_buffers* value in postgresql.conf.
 The *shared_buffers* parameter defines how much dedicated memory PostgreSQL uses for the cache.
 The recommended value is 25% of your total machine RAM, but the value can be lower or higher depending on your system configuration.
 Try finding the right balance by altering the values.
 * Increase the *effective_cache_size* value in postgresql.conf.
 The parameter specifies the amount of memory available in the OS and PostgreSQL buffer caches.
 Usually, it should be more than 50% of the total memory.
 Otherwise, it may slow down the performance.
-* Increase the *work_mem* value, if you need to do complex sorting.
+* Increase the *work_mem* value if you need to do complex sorting.
 But keep in mind that setting this parameter globally can cause significant memory usage.
 So it is recommended to modify the option at the session level.
 * Increase the *checkpoint_segments* value to make checkpoints less frequent and less resource-consuming.
 * Increase the *max_fsm_pages* and *max_fsm_relations* value.
 In a busy database, set the parameter to higher than 1000.
 * Reduce the *random_page_cost* value.
 It encourages the query optimizer to use random access index scans.